ManiAm/VENTOS_Public/README.md

     "Run as" -> "Run configurations..."

 Choose 'OMNET++ Simulation' and click on 'New launch configuration' button at the top left.
 Give this configuration a name like myConfig.
 In Executable, choose opp_run and in 'Ini file(s)' choose one of the ini files in the project like params2_CACC.ini.
 From 'Config name' choose a configuration from the drop down list like CACCVehicleStream1.
 Leave the rest of the options to default.
 Click Apply and then click Run.

-Upon the first execution, VENTOS tries to download sumoD and sumo-guiD.
-Type y to proceed.
-Try to play with other configuration scenarios to feel confortable with the environment and change different parameters to see the effect on the simulation output.

 Running VENTOS from command-line